pirminkager/OPC-XML-DA-Matlab-Class/README.md

 At this point i dont know if i will include more Actions to the Class.

-Also i did not test it with other OPCXML devices though i think adaption is straightforward.
+Also i did not test it with other OPCXML devices though i think adaption is possible.

 The interface is designed as a Matlab Class.
 To use it copy the folder containing the class in your matlab path.